 “Certainly the fear of disease and the shame associated with anal penetration are factors that stop gay men from engaging in anal sex,” he says.
 “But those things only contribute to the real reason I think so many aren’t having anal — they aren’t enjoying it.”

 Kinsey explains that good anal sex is complicated.
 There are a lot of factors that go into making it an enjoyable experience, he says, and the added pressure of fear, shame, guilt and pressure to perform can make it all overwhelming.

 “Because there is basically zero sex education in this country, particularly for gay and bisexual men, we have not been taught how to have good anal sex.”

 Kinsey has taken a good look at the George Mason University study and noted that older men reported experiencing extreme pleasure during gay anal sex at rates 15–20% higher than men under 40.
 “They’ve had the time to figure it out,” he says.

 He also pointed out that the gay participants who reported having anal sex in their last encounter reported little to no incidence of pain during intercourse.

-“Those two data points strongly indicate these 35% have something that is making anal sex more accessible to them,” he said.
-“I’m betting it’s knowledge.”
+“Those two data points strongly indicate this 35 % have something that is making anal sex more accessible to them,” he said.
+“I’m betting its knowledge.”

 Kinsey spends a great deal of time with his clients helping them understand the barriers that get in the way of good anal sex.
 Most of the time he has to help them understand how the body works and what it needs to enjoy anal sex consistently.